Sign In / Sign Out

 Smith is a conservation biologist who works with mammals, primarily pikas, in the mountains of western United States and on the Tibetan Plateau.
 He serves as chair of the IUCN/SSC Lagomorph Specialist Group.

 Smith is a behavioral neuroscientist studying learning and memory systems in both insects and mammals.
 His work is being applied to studies of human diseases, such as Alzheimer's and Parkinson's.

 Stone's specialization and main area of interest is anthropological genetics.
 Her current research focuses on population history and understanding how humans and the great apes have adapted to their environments.

 Stromberg is a plant ecologist and botanist who specializes in riparian and wetland ecosystems.

 Vermaas and his team conduct basic and applied research on cyanobacteria, a group of photosynthetic microbes, using these organisms as a chassis to produce useful compounds (biofuels, green chemicals) from sunlight and CO2.

 Webber is a professor of molecular and cellular biosciences and also serves as executive director in the Office of the University Provost where he oversees University Accreditation and Academic Program Reviews.

 Wilson-Rawls' research focuses on understanding the regulation of cell fate during development and regeneration with an emphasis on skeletal muscle stem cells and gametogenesis.

-Wojciechowski is an evolutionary biologist who studies plant evolution, with an emphasis on the genomics, biogeography, and phylogenetics of legumes (family Leguminosae) and cacti (family Cactaceae).
+Martin Wojciechowski is an evolutionary biologist who studies plants, with an emphasis on the genomics, biogeography, and phylogenetics of legumes (family Leguminosae) and cacti (family Cactaceae).